-- Your passport. - A letter confirming that you are a student and also your UK and overseas address (you can request this via the student portal or Cardiff Met app). - A second confirmation of your UK address e.g., your halls of residence or private accommodation contract.
+- Your passport. - A letter confirming that you are a student, you can request this via the International Student Advice Centre. - A second confirmation of your UK address e.g., your halls of residence or private accommodation contract or utility bill.